- Media categories

 In 'The silence of painters', a self-portrait by Rembrandt printed on a red ground is obscured with brushstrokes of black acrylic which drip and run down the images.
 Her brushstrokes are highly gestural, suggesting her presence and her hand in making the work.
-In ‘Dominion’ 1994 (AGNSW collection), the repeated face from a Renaissance painting is toned blue and submerges into darkness in some panels to become an abstract monochrome.
-There is no gestural presence of the artist in the making of this work and it seems more directly mechanical in its production.
 The near disappearance of the Renaissance image into the monochrome panels recalls Lee's interest in American mid 20th-century abstract painter Ad Reinhardt and the ambition of the modernist monochrome painters to erase representation.
 The grid is a key structuring device in Lee's work enabling the development of visual ideas dependent on repetition and subtle change across the multiple panels.
 Increasingly in the 1990s her use of multiple units enabled juxtapositions of different colours, of abstraction and representation, and of gestural and flat monochromatic panels.

-Deborah Edwards, Daphne Wallace, Margo Neale, Victoria Lynn and Sandra Byron, Review: works by women from the permanent collection of the Art Gallery of New South Wales, "Women Artists in the Contemporary Collection", Victoria Lynn, p13-15, Domain, 1995, 15, 22.
+Deborah Edwards, Daphne Wallace, Margo Neale, Victoria Lynn and Sandra Byron, Review: works by women from the permanent collection of the Art Gallery of New South Wales, "Women Artists in the Contemporary Collection", Victoria Lynn, p13-15, Sydney, 1995, 15, 22.

 Benjamin Gennochio, Lindy Lee, 'Shivering Beneath the Surface', Sydney, 2001, 9, 10 (illus.).